 Instant gratification is not always a bad thing, but if it’s too much of a dominant force within somebody it will seriously reduce the quality of life for that individual.
 Many of the richest and most successful people in the world had to work very hard for a long time to achieve what they have, if they let instant gratification control their minds then they probably would of never earned the success that they have.
-Even the most successful entrepreneurs, musicians and actors in the world would have had to put up with a lot of rejection, failures and critics.
+Even the most successful entrepreneurs, musicians and actors in the world would of had to put up with a lot of rejection, failures and critics.
 Anyone just after instant results would of never of continued to success with the set backs that many would of had to deal with.

 There are always exceptions to how some people gain success and even fame.
 For example those that inherit money, those people tend not to appreciate it as much as those who have had to work for it and they’re also more likely to lose it all because they do not value it in the same way.
 Plus they have not trained their minds to prevent instant gratification from being so dominate.

-Ways to counter act instant gratification.
+Ways to counter act instant gratification

-1. Understand and realise that instant gratification will reduce the quality of your life in the long term.
+1. Understand and realize that instant gratification will reduce the quality of your life in the long term.
 Often it’s good to live in the now, however too much short term thinking will probably have a negative effect on your overall quality of life.